GuideNepalNRNRemittanceHundiBankingPersonal Finance

 Three lines:

-- Use formal channels.
+1. Use formal channels.
 SWIFT for big, Wise/Remitly for medium, IME/Prabhu/Western Union for cash pickup.
-They are within 1–2% of each other; pick by corridor and convenience.
+They sit within 1–2% of each other; pick by corridor and convenience.

-- Skip hundi.
-The "savings" are around 1–2% over Wise.
-The downside is forfeiture, 3× fine, and up to three years in prison — and as the 2025 prosecutions show, the probability is no longer negligible.
+3. Skip hundi.
+The "savings" run around 1–2% over Wise.
+The downside is forfeiture, 3× fine, and up to three years in prison.
+As the 2025 prosecutions show, the probability is no longer negligible.

-The NRNs I know who are most calm about their Nepal finances are the ones who built a clean formal-channel stack once — FCY account, remittance FD, NRN ID — and stopped optimising for the last 1% on each transfer.
-The ones most stressed are the ones who routed everything through "a friend's friend" for years and now cannot prove to a bank where the money came from.
+The NRNs I know who are most calm about their Nepal finances built a clean formal-channel stack once (FCY account, remittance FD, NRN ID) and stopped optimising for the last 1% on each transfer.
+The most stressed ones routed everything through "a friend's friend" for years and now cannot prove to a bank where the money came from.

 For a freelancer in Nepal earning USD directly, see Remote work income: managing USD earnings in an NPR reality.
 For where to keep USD savings in Nepal, see Dollar account in Nepal: how much USD you can legally hold.
 For the legal status of the other tempting shortcut, see Crypto and online forex in Nepal: the legal reality.